Cimpress/cimpress-translations-webpack-plugin/README.md

 Built-in authorization modules can be found under CimpressTranslationsWebpackPlugin.authorizers.

+##### clientIdAuthorizer(clientId, clientSecret)

+The authorizer uses the Client Credentials Grant authentication flow to obtain a valid access token.
+It can be used if you have an unencrypted client secret available.

 ##### kmsClientIdAuthorizer(clientId, encryptedClientSecret)

-The module uses the Client Credentials Grant authentication flow to obtain a valid access token.
-An encrypted client secret is stored in your webpack configuration and is decrypted using AWS KMS.
+The KMS authorizer can be used if you have a KMS encrypted client secret stored in your webpack configuration.
+It will be decrypted using AWS KMS.
 To configure KMS import `aws-sdk` and set the aws configuration directly.
 The `aws-sdk` configuration will be reused in this library.

-##### clientIdAuthorizer(clientId, clientSecret)

-The module uses the Client Credentials Grant authentication flow to obtain a valid access token.
-It can be used if you have an unencrypted client secret available.

 ## Live development